masharif46/Nginx/README.md

 podman run -dit --name nginx -p 80:8080  localhost/root/nginx

-error : Error: cannot listen on the TCP port: listen tcp4 :80: bind: address already in use
+Error: cannot listen on the TCP port: listen tcp4 :80: bind: address already in use.
+You need to chnage port.

 podman ps